Q: "How long will it take to get my order?"

 Q: “Which warmer is the best?”

-A: That is entirely up to you!
-There is no “best” warmer in my opinion.
-For BWC wax I suggest hotplate warmers in the 18-24 watt range or bulb warmers with 20-40 watt bulb.
+A: For B.W.C. wax I suggest hotplate warmers in the 18-24 watt range or bulb warmers with 20-40 watt bulb.
 Tea light warmers also work well.

 Q: “How much wax should I use at a time?”